Simple Widget Example

 file.
 Replace everything previously in it with the following code.

 The code contains comments that explain it.
-We will further explain the key points below the code.
+We will further explain the key points below.

 export default {